Definition: spatially inhomogeneous transparent structures for guiding light

 Plasmonic Waveguides for Nano Optics

 For various applications, for example in the context of photonic integrated circuits, it is of great interest to strongly localize light in waveguides to dimensions far below the optical wavelength.
 Here, dielectric waveguides exhibit serious limitations.
 For example, although nanofibers can have diameters far below the wavelength, the electric field distributions of light guided in nanometer-scale fibers extend far beyond dielectric structure.
 Therefore, new waveguide technologies based on other physical guiding mechanisms are investigated.
 A promising field is that of nanoplasmonics , where nanometer-scale metallic structures embedded in dielectric materials are used.
 In that way, it is possible to obtain much more localized field distributions than possible with dielectric structures alone.
-However, the propagation losses are typically very high.
+However, the propagation losses are typically quite high.
 Additional challenges are to efficiently couple light into such structures and to realize various passive and active photonic components such as strong bends, couplers, filters, amplifiers and detectors.

 The applications of waveguides are manifold.
 Some examples are: